 A consortium of international IBD research organisations has established a worldwide database to rapidly define the impact of COVID-19 on patients with IBD and how factors such as age, comorbidities, and IBD treatments impact COVID-19 outcomes.
 GPs and gastroenterologists can add case reports to the database as soon as the diagnosis is made.

-CCA encourages people with IBD who contract COVID-19 to discuss with their doctor inclusion of their case report on the COVIDIBD database.
-To date two cases have been recorded in Australia and 326 worldwide.
+CCA encourages people with IBD who contract COVID-19 to discuss with their doctor inclusion of their case report on the COVID-IBD database.

 CCA Support Groups